 - Unified Endpoint Management can provide control, configuration and administration to endpoints, be they mobile devices or traditional desktops.

-- Identity Manager provides the user authentication layer into the solution as a whole, while also providing a unified catalogue of applications and services, whether publish via VMware Horizon or whether through single sign-on to cloud services.
+- Access provides the user authentication layer into the solution as a whole, while also providing a unified catalogue of applications and services, whether published via VMware Horizon or through single-sign-on to cloud services.

 What parts are available is largely defined by what is purchased.
-Some parts are included in the various VMware Horizon editions, while some, notably VMware vSAN, VMware NSX and VMware Horizon FLEX are separate products.
+Some parts are included in the various VMware Horizon editions, while some, notably VMware vSAN and VMware NSX are additional licenses.
 In the case of Workspace ONE, VMware Horizon Advanced and above includes just Workspace ONE Identity Manager Standard.
 To get the full Workspace ONE suite requires purchase of Workspace ONE as a specific product.

 The Art of the Possible

 For the purposes of looking at what is possible, let us assume that an Alien Space Bat has deemed it fit to leave an unlimited budget for us to acquire all these tools.
-Here’s a few ideas of what we could achieve:
+Here are a few ideas of what we could achieve:

 And these are but a few options.
 When you consider that a number of these offerings are now available in a cloud-based form, the options broaden still.
 Workspace ONE components both offer cloud and on-premises variants, while VMware Horizon now includes not only the on-premises offering, but also the ability to deploy on top of VMware Cloud on AWS or the full Desktop-as-a-Service offering of Horizon Cloud.

 If you are looking to deploy a new Digital Workspace solution or wish to enhance or upgrade what you currently have, then Xtravirt can help.
 We have a long track record of successful digital workspace projects and can provide advisory, design and implementation services to create the right solution for your organisation.
+Our Customer Experience Centre also includes a fully featured modern digital workspace based on VMware Horizon and Workspace ONE in a fully immersive demo environment which can enable you to bring your plans to life.
 Contact us and we’d be happy to use our wealth of knowledge and experience to assist you.